lorenzo-massa/SmartTourism-Image-Recognition-Android/README.md

   </a>

   <p align="center">
-    Image recognition for android devices
+    Image Recognition for Android Devices
     <br />
     <a href="https://github.com/lorenzo-massa/SmartTourism"><strong>Explore the docs »</strong></a>
     <br />